Searching Your Library

 tag:rust is:favorite saved:1w

-This finds bookmarks that are tagged "rust" AND are favorited AND were saved in the last week.
+This finds items that are tagged "rust" AND are favorited AND were saved in the last week.

 OR